yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01b-Advanced_CPP.md

 So the compiler generated methods sometimes are really handy to use, but you need to keep these things if you are relying on the compiler to generate these methods for you.

-Note that all the compiler generated method are ***public*** and ***inline***. **They are generated only if they are needed**, that means if they are not used at all in the function with other functions, then they will not be generated, even if the compiler is capable of generating them.
+Note that all the compiler generated methods are ***public*** and ***inline***. **They are generated only if they are needed**, that means if they are not used at all in the function with other functions, then they will not be generated, even if the compiler is capable of generating them.

 ### How Does Compiler Generated Methods Works